thomasrayner/vscode-namegen/README.md

 ![Random Name Generator in action](randomName.gif "Random Name Generator in action")

+### 0.1.1

+Corrected `kebab-case` to the right casing options, and added `Train-Case`.
+Added `MiddleEarth` wordlist.

 ### 0.1.0

 New feature: Get words from themed wordlists.
-Check the randomNameGen.DefaultTheme setting.
+Check the `randomNameGen.DefaultTheme` setting.

 ### 0.0.3